rajatsingla/JSON-table-editor/README.md

 ## JSON Editable Table
-JSON table editor is a minimal, yet flexible HTML table editor, where you can attach formatting to each cell and it gives you JSON output.
+JSON table editor is a minimal, yet flexible tabular data editor, where you can attach formatting to each cell and it gives you JSON output.

 ## Build status
 [![Build Status](https://travis-ci.org/rajatsingla/JSON-table-editor.svg?branch=master)](https://travis-ci.org/rajatsingla/JSON-table-editor)